Healthe-Matters Logo

 There’s No Such Thing As A “Mini Stroke”

-What Is A Transient Ischemic Attack?
+What Is a Transient Ischemic Attack?

 These symptoms include: